reshamas/git-intro-workshop/workflows/w_dsc_wave.md

 >my example
 ```
-git status
+$ git status
-On branch issue001
+On branch master
+Your branch is up to date with 'origin/master'.

 Changes to be committed:
   (use "git reset HEAD <file>..." to unstage)

         new file:   requirements.txt
+$
 ```

 ## Step 18:  commit a file